Polish Workers' Party: Political struggle and persecution of opposition

 Politicians in Poland connected in the past to the Sanation and National Democracy formations did not recognize the new realities and waged a determined campaign against the communist authorities, boycotting decisions of the government, especially the ones having to do with the establishment of administrative and military structures.
 This led to conflicts and intensified repressions.
 Polish internal security organs were created and resolved, in cooperation with their Soviet counterparts, to disable the opposition using persecution and terror.
 The political confrontations were accompanied by armed activity of anti-government conspiracy groups.

 The Polish Catholic Church, led by Cardinal August Hlond until his death in 1948, took an anti-regime stand.
 It coped with difficulties related to the lack of Polish church organization in the Recovered Territories.
 In the fall of 1945, with permission from the Vatican, the Church embarked on the establishment of provisional administrative structures in the territories taken from Germany.
 Authorization for permanent Polish church administration there was not forthcoming and the instability in this area added to the existing German-Polish antagonisms.

 In April 1946, a new volunteer citizen militia ORMO was formed to help the police (Milicja Obywatelska), political police (UBP), the Internal Security Corps, the Polish army, the Soviet political police (NKVD), and the Soviet army to eliminate armed opposition to the government.
 The NKVD killed, arrested, harassed, and used propaganda to suppress and discredit opponents of the regime.
 Already during the 1944–48 period, many were imprisoned or taken to the Soviet Union, some executed under court rulings.
 The whole security system was directed by Soviet politician Lavrentiy Beria.

+On May 23, 1946, the Central Committee of the Polish Workers' Party passed a resolution to establish the Department of Party History at the Central Committee.
+Its goal was pro-communist propaganda and slandering independence movements.
+The resolution provided for the creation of 4 positions for political and scientific workers.
+The same resolution appointed Regina Kaplan-Kobrynska as the first head of the department.

 Government authorities offered two amnesties for fighters from the opposition militia groups, which originated from remnants of the disbanded Home Army and other organizations.
 Tens of thousands of oppositionists took advantage of the amnesties declared in 1945 and 1947.
 Some were subjected to further prosecution and imprisonment, but the amnesties effectively terminated the anti-communist armed resistance movement.